-- An owner’s death, especially if the owner lived alone.
+- An owner’s death, especially if the owner lived alone

-- Family members or owners develop allergies.
+- Family members or owners develop allergies

-- Owners choose breeds that are incompatible with their lifestyle.
+- Owners choose breeds that are incompatible with their lifestyle

 - Dogs that appear to be untrainable

-In addition to eating and behavioral changes, when dogs lose their owners, they also might exhibit other signs of emotional stress including barking, pacing, fidgeting, and even panting.
+In addition to eating and behavioral changes, dogs might exhibit other signs of emotional stress when they lose their owners, including barking, pacing, fidgeting, and even panting.

 They can, but the process requires patience and establishing a routine that encourages creating a connection between the dog and the new owner.